Married to the Mob: Music

+The musical score was composed by David Byrne, after Demme directed the Talking Heads concert films Stop Making Sense.

+The film features the song "Goodbye Horses" by Q Lazzarus, which Demme would later use in The Silence of the Lambs.

+In the beginning credits used song Mambo Italiano not included in the film's official soundtrack.

+Reception

 Married to the Mob received a largely positive response from critics.
-On Rotten Tomatoes, the film holds an approval rating of 90% based on 48 reviews, with an average rating of 7.30/10.
+On Rotten Tomatoes, the film holds an approval rating of 88% based on 49 reviews, with an average rating of 7.30/10.
 The site's critics consensus reads: "Buoyed by Jonathan Demme's intuitive direction and Michelle Pfeiffer's irresistible charisma, Married to the Mob is a saucy mix of broad comedy and gangster drama."
 On Metacritic, the film has a weighted average score of 71 out of 100, based on 15 critics, indicating "generally favorable reviews".

 Janet Maslin of The New York Times wrote that "Married to the Mob works best as a wildly overdecorated screwball farce... it also plays as a gentle romance, and as the story of a woman trying to re-invent her life."
 The Washington Post described the film as "all decked out in Godfather kitsch, but underneath its loud exterior, a complex heroine struggles for freedom."
 Variety called the film "fresh, colorful and inventive."
 Time Out wrote that although the film was "relentlessly shallow, the performances, music and gaudy visuals provide a fizzy vitality for which many other directors would give their right arm."
 Roger Ebert of the Chicago Sun-Times gave a more lukewarm review, but ended positively: "Still, Married to the Mob is loaded with wonderful offbeat touches... [and] most assuredly doesn't lack soul."

 Jonathan Demme's direction was praised for its idiosyncrasy.
 The New York Times called him "American cinema's king of amusing artifacts: blinding bric-a-brac, the junkiest of jewelry, costumes so frightening they take your breath away."
 The Washington Post wrote that Demme "has nailed one with this playful, but dangerous, gangster farce."

 The acting performances were widely acclaimed, especially that of Michelle Pfeiffer in a star-making turn, "her best performance to date."
 Richard Corliss of Time wrote that Pfeiffer was the "emotional anchor to his [Demme's] vertiginous sight gags."
 Variety claimed the "enormous cast is a total delight, starting with Pfeiffer."
 The Washington Post called Pfeiffer a "deft comedian...
 It's her movie, and she graces it."
 Matthew Modine was "winning", according to Variety.

 Supporting players Dean Stockwell and Mercedes Ruehl also received praise for their performances.
 The Washington Post described Ruehl's character as "majestic in her jealousy, stealing scenes but never the show from the sweetly determined Pfeiffer."
 Maslin of The New York Times found that Pfeiffer and Modine were "readily upstaged by Miss Ruehl and, especially, by Mr. Stockwell.
 His shoulder-rolling caricature of this suave, foppish and thoroughly henpecked kingpin is the film's biggest treat."
 Variety described Stockwell as "a hoot."